Publishing with iPad

 2. I'll leave it as an exercise for the reader to add the publishing step to this process—from there you can write and publish entirely on your iPad.

-Karbon Based is the internet home of Garrett Murray.
+Karbon Based is the personal weblog and internet home of Garrett Murray.

-Garrett is the Founder & Managing Director of Karbon, a mobile apps design and development agency located in Portland, Oregon.
+Garrett is the Founder & Managing Director of Karbon, a mobile apps design and development agency.
 His current interests include mechanical keyboards, video games, technology and photography.
 He lives with his wife, two children, and three pets.